mongodb/docs-worker-pool/src/cache-updater/README.md

 ### Architecture

 The cache update worker is an ephemeral ECS task that is spun up in response to a cache invalidation event.
 The doc sites that need to be rebuilt will be provided as an environment variable called `REPOS`.
 This is an array of objects that contain the `repoOwner` and `repoName` properties.
+The task is capable of processing multiple uploads concurrently.
+The code defined for it can be found in `src/cache-updater.ts`.

+The infrastructure defined for the worker is defined [here](../../cdk-infra/lib/constructs/cache-updater/cache-updater-worker-construct.ts).

+(TODO): Update README when [DOP-4171 is complete](https://jira.mongodb.org/browse/DOP-4171).